SunbirdAI/salt-data-archive/README.md

 ## Changelog

 #### [v1.2] 2023-04-21
-Added TTS data for Luganda
+Added TTS data for Luganda and English.

 #### [v1.1] 2023-04-19